vultr/ansible-collection-vultr/README.md

 ---
 **NOTE**

-`vultr.cloud` is the successor of deprecated `ngine_io.vultr` collection which used the sunsetted Vultr v1 API.
+`vultr.cloud` is the successor of deprecated `ngine_io.vultr` collection which used the sunset Vultr v1 API.

 ---